 - "Workforce housing" refers to housing that is affordable to workers and close to employment centers.
-Often the term refers to employees considered essential to communities such as public servants, police and fire personnel, teachers, and those in the service industry. - "Affordable housing" is the term used to describe housing that a household can obtain for 30% or less of its income. - "Housing choice vouchers (HCV)" area administered locally, but are funded through United States Department of Housing and Urban Development (HUD).
+Often the term refers to employees considered essential to communities such as public servants, police and fire personnel, teachers, and those in the service industry. - "Affordable housing" is the term used to describe housing that a household can obtain for 30% or less of its income - "Housing choice vouchers (HCV)" are administered locally, but are funded through United States Department of Housing and Urban Development (HUD).
 The HCV is the federal government's major program for assisting low-income individuals, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market. - "Public housing" is housing managed by local housing agencies such as the Waynesville Housing Authority (WHA) for low-income residents. - "Living wages" provide for basic necessities such as food and housing expenses as well as economic mobility.

-- Educate residents regarding affordable, workforce and subsidized housing opportunities
+- D. Partner with Mountain Projects and other nonprofit organizations to support lowincome residents. - Educate residents regarding affordable, workforce and subsidized housing opportunities